ashkamath/ashkamath.github.io/about.md

 The summer after my sophomore year, I interned under <a href="http://www.aero.iisc.ernet.in/faculty/s-n-omkar"> Dr. S.N.
 Omkar </a> at the Indian Institute of Science, Bangalore in the Aerospace lab where I worked on building a gesture controlled quadrotor system.
-This introduced me to several researchers and began my interest in the resarch life.
+This introduced me to several researchers and began my interest in the research life.
 {% include image.html url="/images/4.jpg" caption="Workshops" width=300 align="right" %}
 {% include image.html url="/images/3.jpg" caption="Simple antennas" width=300 align="right" %}